Custom Exporter Extension

 The optional getDefaultFunction has the following API:

-async function getDefaultCommand (cwd)
+async function getDefaultCommand (cwd, playbook)

 You then pass generator context, converter, and extension config to the configure function provided by Assembler.